Skip to content

 How unusual is 90-degree heat in April in Philly?

 It has reached 90 at least once on 18 of the last 24 dates of the month, according to weather service records.
-On average, 90-degree readings have occurred in April every five years.
+On average, 90-degree readings have occurred in April every seven years.
 The most recent one was the 90 reached on April 30, 2024, the first since April 2009.

 The all-time April high was 95 degrees, on April 16, 2002.
 Thursday’s high may flirt with that record.

-April heat has a lot to do with with the state of the trees, which are still being chary with shade.
+April heat has a lot to do with the state of the trees, which are still being chary with shade.
 Former U.S. poet laureate Ada Simon has described the leaves this time of year as “patient, plodding, a green skin growing over whatever winter did to us.”

 While allowing the sun to cook the ground, at this stage the leaves aren’t capable of holding as much moisture as they are during the summer.
 That helps limit the humidity since that means less evaporation, said Lee Robertson, a lead meteorologist with the National Weather Service Office in Mount Holly.